rsandor/Solace/game/README.md

-Engine configuration are used to override specific aspects of the game engine, such as how combat calculations are performed, the id of the starting room, etc. Configurations are structured as a hierarchical key-value map and can be accessed via the `solace.util.Config` utility from both within the engine and by scripts.
+Engine configuration are used to override specific aspects of the game engine, such as how combat calculations are performed, the id of the starting room, etc. Configurations are structured as a hierarchical key-value map and can be accessed via the `solace.io.Config` utility from both within the engine and by scripts.

 Here's an example from the `prompt.js` command script that uses the configuration to fetch the default game prompt:
 ```js